 Fees are payable by credit card via the secured online credit card payment site.
 Receipts will be automatically sent to contact person’s email address.
 One payment is accepted per entry.
 Credit Card statements will show “North Island Publishing”.

-In 2013, all winners, finalists and sponsors will be published in the new 2013 COPA Yearbook: The Who’s Who of Digital Publishing in Canada.
-This beautifully printed book will be distributed to all attendees of the 2013 COPA Awards event in Toronto in October (included in the price of your ticket).
+In 2013, all winners, finalists and sponsors will be published in the 2013 COPA Yearbook: The Who’s Who of Digital Publishing in Canada.
+This beautifully printed book will be distributed to all attendees of the 2013 COPA Awards event in Toronto in November (included in the price of your ticket).
 Extra copies will also be available for online ordering.

-Along with the great prestige of being recognized as a winner of the Canadian Online Publishing Awards, winners will have perpetual bragging rites, time in the limelight, explosive traffic numbers to their website, and glares of envy from their online rivals.
+Along with the great prestige of being recognized as a winner of the Canadian Online Publishing Awards, winners will have perpetual bragging rights, time in the limelight, explosive traffic numbers to their website, and glares of envy from their online rivals.
 It’s also great news to share with advertisers, sponsors, and industry supporters too.

 - All winners will be presented with a certificate at the COPA reception to be held in November in Toronto, ON.

-- Winners and finalists will also be provided exclusive use of the COPA Winners and Finalists logos to use on their website, media kits and sales promotions, for their own sales and marketing efforts.
+- Winners and finalists will be provided exclusive use of the COPA Winners and Finalists logos to use on their website, media kits and sales promotions, for their own sales and marketing efforts.

 - Winners will receive editorial coverage in MastheadOnline and Masthead Express.